stefanofa/awesome/TOPICS.md

 *   [workos/authkit](https://github.com/workos/authkit) - The world's best login box powered by WorkOS and Radix.

 *   [smakosh/roll-your-own-auth](https://github.com/smakosh/roll-your-own-auth) - Copy & paste code to roll your own auth easily and for free

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 ## authorization